The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 That’s because so much of what determines a keyword’s profitability is unique to your market, your business, and your situation.

-And what CRUSHES it in one market, may absolutely flop in another.
+And what CRUSHES it in one market may flop in another.

 Another reason there’s a lot of confusion out there is that…